RavensbourneWebMedia/UX-design/misc/observations.md

 * make them work on the same site and then present (competition)
 * give them a strict time frame and don't allow them to get distracted

+## Session 12

+> Put your laptops away :)

+Ask about their projects and then keep referring to them as examples for concepts introduced.

+Students said it would have been even more useful to have this session in the first half of the project.